inzk0518/tp/docs/UserGuide.md

 ### Filtering contact : `filterproperty`

-Filters the properties based on the fields given
+Filters the properties based on the fields given.

 Format: `filterproperty [address/ADRESS] [postal/POSTAL] [type/TYPE] [bedroom/BEDROOM] [bathroom/BATHROOM] [floorarea/FLOORAREA] [status/STATUS] [price/PRICE] [listing/LISTING] [owner/OWNER] [limit/LIMIT] [offset/OFFSET]`

-* The order of the filter field does not matter
 * The search is case-insensitive. e.g `clementi` will match `Clementi`
 * Property with address with substring address will be matched e.g. `Clementi` will match `CLementi Avenue 8`
 * Property matching all the filter will be returned